Last reviewed May 2026

 - Is the existing unit's valuation defensible?
 (IRAS scrutinizes the transfer value.)

-- What's the downstream exit plan — do we still have flexibility after the structure is locked in?
+- What's the downstream exit plan, do we still have flexibility after the structure is locked in?

 Ownership restructuring is a tool, not a headline.
 When the structure fits the client's actual 10-year plan, the savings are real.
 When it's being squeezed to justify a purchase that doesn't otherwise make sense, the ownership restructuring is just adding cost to a bad trade.
+See also the full ABSD 2026 guide for the rate context and the property exit strategy framework to ensure the structure supports your eventual exit.